suseme/misday/_posts/2016-08-16-eclipse-cdt-gdb.md

 ---
 layout: post
 title: Use eclipse+cdt and gdb to debug remote application
-tags: IT
+excerpt: Use eclipse+cdt and gdb to debug remote application
-categories: gdb eclipse cdt
+tags: gdb eclipse cdt
+categories: IT
 ---

 Ignore the gdb and gdbserver install on pc and target board.